Sue Gray can start job with Labour from September

 Former senior civil servant Sue Gray has been cleared to start working for the Labour Party from September.

-Parliament's appointments advisory body recommended a six month break from when she quit as an official in March.
+Parliament's appointments advisory body recommended a six-month break from when she quit as an official in March.

+The government is expected to rule that Ms Gray broke civil service rules by failing to declare her communication with Labour leader Sir Keir Starmer while still in her former role.

+Ms Gray was responsible for a report on lockdown gatherings at No 10.

-Some Tories had expressed anger that she was offered a job as Labour leader Sir Keir Starmer's chief of staff.
+Some Tories had expressed anger that she was offered a job as the Labour leader's chief of staff, arguing it undermined the impartiality of her Partygate inquiry.

-They said it undermined the impartiality of her report on lockdown gatherings in No 10, which contributed to Boris Johnson's downfall.
+Her report prompted numerous MPs to call for Prime Minister Boris Johnson's resignation and contributed to his downfall.

 Recommendations from the Advisory Committee on Business Appointments (Acoba) are not binding but both Labour and Ms Gray have said they will abide by them.